claceio/docs/content/docs/Installation.md

 powershell -Command "iwr https://clace.io/install.ps1 -useb | iex"
 ```

-The app is installed under `$HOME\clhome` by default.
+The app is installed under `$HOME/clhome` by default.
 Note down the generated password for the admin user.
-Open a new command window (to get the updated ENV values) and run
+Open a new terminal (to get the updated ENV values) and run

 ```shell
 clace server start
 ```

-to start the server.
+to start the Clace server.

-To install apps declaratively, open a new window and run
+To install apps declaratively, run

 ```
 clace apply --approve github.com/claceio/clace/examples/utils.star all